 How to Buy Precious Metals with a SIMPLE IRA

 We’ve already covered how simple and low-cost opening a SIMPLE IRA is, particularly compared to other retirement plans.
 Buying precious metals within one doesn’t have to be complicated, either; this is why Birch Gold Group has distilled the process into a handful of straightforward steps.

 - Open the account

 First, you will set up a self-directed IRA with your new custodian, who will manage paperwork and reporting as well as carry out any transactions you request.
-The IRS requires the management of all plans by a custodian, and so we work with industry leaders like STRATA Trust Company and Kingdom Trust.
+The IRS requires the management of all plans by a custodian, and so we work with industry leaders like Equity Trust Company and STRATA Trust Company.

 You’ll then need to consider the source of funds to buy precious metals.
 You can move—via rollover or transfer, as applicable—funds over from eligible retirement accounts.
 Your Precious Metals Specialist can help walk you through this.

 Birch Gold Group offers gold, silver, platinum, and palladium metals as your options for purchase in your new SDIRA.
 Because you are in charge of calling all the shots regarding the assets in this retirement account, you get to decide not just which metals you want to purchase, but also what percentage of your savings you’d like to have stored in each precious metal.

 Your Precious Metals Specialist will review with you the choices you have made.
 Once you have had the chance to ask any remaining questions and you are comfortable with your selections, you will confirm the purchase.
 Your Precious Metals Specialist will then follow through on carrying out your order.

 - Store at depository